aabel14/GuitarLang/README.md

 ## Introduction
 All natural notes `A`, `B`, `C`, `D`, `E`, `F` and half-steps `A#`, `C#`, `D#`, `F#`, `G#` used for commands.
-To write a program all notes must be played on a physical guitar and listened to by interpreter.
+To write a program all notes must be played on a physical guitar and listened to by the interpreter.
 Refer to this [guide](https://leadguitarlessons.com/guitar-lessons/general/learn-the-notes-on-the-guitar.htm) for guitar notes on a 6-string.

 ## Design Principles